-After someone completes the quiz, they’ll receive an answer on whether they’re the right fit for the Goalden Girls four-month long mastermind program.
+After someone completes the quiz, the Goalden Girls four-month long mastermind program will provide them with an answer on whether they’re the right fit.
 For anyone who is on the fence about making the investment, the quiz will give them the reassurance they need to become a member.

 Using a quiz to sell your coaching or consulting services is a great marketing strategy.
 Including a dash of pop culture just adds more fun to the whole process!